michelwesterik/BachelorProject/README.md

 # BachelorProject
 The "scripts" branch contains all scripts used for our simulation study, "mainscript" can be executed to source all other scripts and run the full simulation.
 K can be adjusted in "SimulationAllCells", with k=10000 as default.
 Further comments are included within the scripts.
+The only package which needs to be installed for running the simulation is "perm".
+This can be done by entering: install.packages("perm")